 Check out How to build a retail audit checklist for more best practices.

-Tip for Compliant IA users: Build the form online using the built-in “Form builder” or build it in Excel and import it (also using the Form builder).
+Tip for Compliant IA users: Build the form online using the built-in “Form builder” or build it in Excel and import it (also using the Form builder) to conduct your retail audit.

 Step 4: Use the device that works best, switch if necessary